 To obtain a loan under the Program, an Eligible Borrower must submit an application and any other documentation required by an Eligible Lender to such Eligible Lender.
 Eligible Borrowers should contact an Eligible Lender for more information on whether the Eligible Lender plans to participate in the Program and to request more information on the application process.
+For a list of Eligible Lenders that are currently accepting applications from new customers, see here.

-Updates regarding the Program, including the official launch date and the time and date at which the Main Street SPV will begin purchasing participations in NONLF Loans and NOELF Upsized Tranches, will be made available on the Board's Main Street page.
+Updates regarding the Program will be made available on the Board's Main Street page.